-As you struggle investing for retirement have you ever considered how much money you lose through costs?
+As you struggle with investing for retirement, have you ever considered how much money you lose through costs?

-Do you know that the people making the real money are the financial institution advisers and specialists as they skim off their apparently small percentages?
-Growing their nest egg at your expense.
+But do you know that the people making the real money are the financial institution advisers and specialists?
+They generate their wealth by skimming off their small 1 or 2, or 3% per cent.

 The amount you are losing will shock you!

 A simple calculation shows that over 40 years, the average fees of advisors, asset managers and investment specialists will crush the "real return" on your retirement savings by about 75%.